Letztes Update: 13. Februar 2026

 This article explores whether maintaining a constant pace or adjusting speed is better during a marathon.
-It offers insights into energy management and pacing strategies, providing tips to improve your marathon running technique.
+It provides insights into energy management and offers tips to improve your marathon strategy.
+Discover personal experiences and effective approaches to enhance your marathon running.

 Hey there!